jamsocket/y-sweet-supabase-demo/README.md

    The starter kit should now be running on [localhost:3000](http://localhost:3000/).

 7. Y-Sweet allows you to choose where you persist your documents.
-This demo uses Y-Sweets Bring Your Own Storage feature to automatically persist your document to your own AWS S3 Bucket.
+This demo uses Y-Sweet's Bring Your Own Storage feature to automatically persist your document to your own AWS S3 Bucket.
 Contact us to get set up, or explore Supabase's own blog storage service.